CoderJae777/Scala/ScalaNotes.md

 Output: `Person(name=Ada, age=30)`
 The country is missing from the output!

-Solution : Edit the Show instance to include the new field
+Manual Solution : Edit the Show instance to include the new field

 ```scala
 given Show[Person] with